RyanDraves/nlb/tools/bazelisms.md

 # Bazelisms

 This short doc preserves some comments/code that was useful at one point, not needed now, but could easily be needed again when working with Bazel.
+Or just general Bazelisms.

 ## Finding & using output groups